 Chumphon is typically visited for Dive 3 of the Open Water course.
-The pinnacle are covered in colorful sea anemones and surrounded by large schools of trevally, batfish, and baraccuda.
+The pinnacles are covered in colorful sea anemone and surrounded by large schools of trevally, batfish, and baraccuda.
 Lucky divers will spot giant barracuda, scorpionfish, and even whale sharks.
 For those hoping to fun dive, Chumphon is almost always visited on the morning boats.

 The Wreck of the Sattakut

 This former US Navy ship was sunk in June, making it Koh Tao’s newest dive site.
-Already sea life such as stingrays and a pufferfish have started to make a home here.
-Most schools will require you to be an Advanced Open Water Diver to dive here, or to do it as part of that course.
+Sea life like stingrays and a pufferfish have already started to make a home here.
+Most schools will require you to be an Advanced Open Water Diver to dive here or to do it as part of that course.

-Fortunately for those with a shark phobia, this dive site is named for its resemblance to a dorsal fin.
-This dive site is often less congested than the others listed above due to its location on the West side of Koh Tao.
+Named for its resemblance to a dorsal fin, this dive site is often less congested than the others listed above due to its location on the western side of Koh Tao.
 Highlights include a myriad of different corals home to nudibranchs, stingrays, and moray eels.
 On the downside, Shark Island can have a killer current and very aggressive triggerfish.

 Sail Rock is an ocean pinnacle located between Koh Tao and Koh Pha Ngan.
 The dive site takes about two hours to reach from Koh Tao.
-Occasionally you can get lucky and complete dives 3 and 4 of your Open Water here for an extra fee, though generally this is a specialty trip costing anywhere from 2,500-3,500 baht.
-There are a handful of schools that take trips to Sail Rock but most only go once a week, so if you are interested start investigating the day you arrive
+Occasionally, you can get lucky and complete dives 3 and 4 of your Open Water here for an extra fee, though generally this is a specialty trip costing anywhere from 2,500–3,500 baht.
+A handful of schools take trips to Sail Rock, but most only go once a week, so if you’re interested, start investigating the day you arrive.

-This is a common training dive site used for Dives 1 or 2 of the Open Water course.
+This is a common training dive site used for dives 1 or 2 of the Open Water course.
 It is just off the coast of Koh Nang Yuan, a tiny island north west of Koh Tao.
 This site is great for new divers thanks to its shallow depth and simple layout.
-One standout is the family of rare saddleback clownfish that live in an anemone that’s been clearly marked by divers with a ring of rocks.
+One standout is the family of rare saddleback clownfish living in an anemone that divers have clearly marked with a ring of rocks.

 Learning to dive in Koh Tao should be approached with caution, as it can lead to a very serious addiction to the diving hobby and lifestyle!
 Many a dive virgin has arrived by ferry with plans to stay a few days and get certified, only to find themselves months later calling the island home and working towards becoming a scuba diving instructor.

 Diving is a lifetime skill that you can take with you around the globe.
-From the Great Barrier Reef of Australia to the Blue Holes of the Bahamas, from the shipwrecks of Micronesia to the Whale Sharks of Mexico, diving will allow you to explore more of the world than most people could think possible.
+From the Great Barrier Reef of Australia to the Blue Holes of the Bahamas, from the shipwrecks of Micronesia to the whale sharks of Mexico, diving will allow you to explore more of the world than you ever knew possible.
 Enjoy it!

 Alexandra Baackes is an enthusiastic diver and underwater videographer, as well as an on-land writer and designer.
 She blogs about travel, diving, and living in South East Asia at Alex in Wanderland.
 You can find her on Twitter talking about fast food cravings and wanderlust at @WanderlandAlex.